karol-brejna-i/esp-valve-controler/docs/pinout.md

             on the other hand, it steers the builtin led, why doesn't it control d4 pin? -- something with function1/2

 set3 works

+GPIO01, GPIO03 work as output, but then I am not able to do any remote debugging.
+No serial communication works.
+Moreover, RemoteDebug doesn't work either. (although it is supposed to be network-based...)